VictorChidex1/novluma-saas/README.md

-# Lumina SaaS
+# Novluma SaaS

-Lumina is a modern SaaS application built with **React**, **Vite**, and **Firebase**.
+Novluma is a modern SaaS application built with **React**, **Vite**, and **Firebase**.
 It features a high-converting landing page, secure authentication, a protected user dashboard, and a robust settings system.

 ## 🚀 Features